ibexa/documentation-developer/docs/release_notes/ez_platform_v3.0_deprecations.md

 Forms for content creation have been moved to a new `ezplatform-content-forms` package.

-`repository-forms` remains as an additional layer ensuring that your custom implementations that use the package will still work.
+`repository-forms` remains as an additional layer ensuring that your custom implementations that use the package still work.
 To use this repository, you have to add the package manually to your `composer.json`.

 ## eZ Platform v3.0.2